Anvil Mining

-Anvil Mining was a copper producer that has been operating in the Democratic Republic of the Congo (DRC) from 2002 to 2012.
+Anvil Mining (French: Extraction à l'enclume) was a copper producer that has been operating in the Democratic Republic of the Congo (DRC) from 2002 to 2012.

 The company headquarters were in Montreal, Quebec, Canada.

 Anvil was listed on the Toronto Stock Exchange and the Australian Stock Exchange.

 As of September 2011 its major shareholder was Trafigura Beheer.

 Following it being acquired by MMG Limited, most of board members of the company resigned, and shares of the company were set to be delisted.

 Kilwa controversy

 Anvil Mining operated the Dikulushi Mine near Kilwa, Katanga.

 In October 2004 there was a small-scale uprising in Kilwa which was brutally suppressed by FARDC soldiers of the 62nd Brigade.

 Anvil Mining Congo was accused of providing logistical support to the troops.
 Indeed, the Commander of the 6th military region in Lubumbashi informed a UN Special Investigation into the incident that the military operation was made possible thanks to Anvil's support.

 Anvil later said it had no choice about letting the army use its vehicles and no knowledge of what they planned to do.
 However, Anvil made no mention of a requisition in its report for Q4 2004.
 Moreover, Anvil's chief executive, Bill Turner, did not say anything about a compulsory requisition when he discussed the incident in an Australian television documentary in early June 2005.
 The claim was not made until late June 2005, after this documentary was aired and nearly nine months after the incident.

 The company published a statement by the traditional chiefs of Moero Sector that denied any involvement by Anvil in the massacre and that praised the company for the benefits it had brought to the region.